-We created an experimental setting that would allow us to capture the rich, playful, and creative nature of how children (and adults) create goals in everyday scenarios.
-We used AI2-THOR [37] (an embodied, 3D environment simulation) to set up a room resembling a child's bedroom, filled with toys and other common objects.
-In our task, we asked subjects to propose a single-player game to be played in the room.
-This simple, open-ended design allowed participants to imagine and propose a wide range of playful goals, with the aim of game generation helping to make the resulting goals more concrete.
+Although goals play a crucial role in psychological theory, there are few, if any, empirical paradigms for eliciting wide-ranging goals from study participants.
+We created an experimental setting that aims to capture the rich, playful, and creative nature of how children (and adults) create everyday goals.
+We used AI2-THOR [46] (an embodied, 3D environment simulation) to set up a room resembling a child's bedroom, filled with toys and other common objects (Figure 2a, and see Figure ED-1 for a larger version).
+In our task, we asked participants to propose a single-player game to be played in the room.
+This design allowed participants to imagine and propose a wide range of playful goals, with the aim of game generation helping to make the resulting goals more concrete.
 We collected a dataset of 98 games, described by participants in natural language.
 In addition, we recorded full state-action traces of each participant's interactions with the environment, which we leveraged in later experiments (see Dataset collection methods for additional details).

-We then translated each game from natural language to a program-like representation in a domainspecific language (DSL).
-Our approach is inspired by instantiations of Fodor's Language of Thought using programs [25, 27, 61, 70], and consistent with the framework we propose in the article, we use programs to explicitly represent meaning (semantics) separately from linguistic minutia.
-Our DSL is designed to capture the key semantic components of games in our dataset and is initially derived from the Planning Domain Definition Language (PDDL [26]), which offers a basic representation for specifying goals (i.e. end states of plans) and preferences (i.e. other costs to optimize while planning).
+We then manually translated each game from natural language to programs in a domain-specific language (DSL), inspired by language of thought models in computational cognitive science [30, 33, 68, 74, 89].
+The DSL is used to model the semantics of games in our dataset, independent of the exact natural language phrasing, and was initially derived from the Planning Domain Definition Language (PDDL [32]), which offers a basic representation for specifying goals (i.e. end states of plans) and preferences (i.e. other costs to optimize while planning).
 Each program in the DSL contains two mandatory sections: gameplay preferences describing how a game is played, and scoring rules specifying how to determine a player's score based on the satisfaction of the game's preferences.
-Game programs may also contain optional setup instructions and terminal conditions (see Supplementary information G for the full DSL).
-We manually translated the 98 games in our dataset to this DSL.
+Game programs may also contain optional setup instructions and terminal conditions (see Supplementary information I for the full DSL).

-Our choice to represent games in a form with explicit semantics allows us to quantitatively analyze their structure and fundamental components.
-We found that people recruit an intuitive physical common sense when creating games (Figure ED-2, and see Game dataset analyses methods for details).
-If an object is thrown, it's likely a ball, and if an object is stacked, it's likely a block - and while a few participants specified games involving throwing blocks, none attempted to stack balls.
+Our choice to represent games as programs allows us to quantitatively analyze their structure and fundamental components.
+We found that people recruit an intuitive physical common sense when creating games (Figure 2b, and see Game dataset analyses methods for details).
+For instance, if an object is thrown, it's likely a ball, and if an object is stacked, it's likely a block - and while a few participants specified games involving throwing blocks, none attempted to stack balls.
 Similarly, participants did not specify throwing cumbersome objects (such as the laptop or chair), and a participant who specified throwing a large 'beach ball' clarified that it should land on the bin (as the ball does not fit within the bin).
-We also observed evidence of both compositionality (common structure reuse) and creativity (preponderance of unique structures), summarized in Figure 2 (see Game dataset analyses methods for details).
-Counting occurrences of grammatical structures while abstracting over the identities of individual objects (i.e. treating (once (agent_holds block))) and (once (agent_holds ball)) the same), we find the five most common structures cover almost half of the total observations, offering strong evidence of reuse through compositionality.
+We also observed evidence of both compositionality (common structure reuse) and creativity (preponderance of unique structures), summarized in Figure 2c (see Game dataset analyses methods for details).
+Counting occurrences of grammatical structures while abstracting over the identities of individual objects (i.e. treating (once (agent\holds block)) and (once ( agent\holds ball)) the same), we find the five most common structures cover almost half of the total observations, offering strong evidence of reuse through compositionality.
 At the other end of the distribution, we also observe a long tail emblematic of creativity, as one-half of the unique structures we count appear exactly once.
-Despite not explicitly being encouraged
+Despite not being explicitly prompted to generate novel or creative games, many participants proposed entirely unique gameplay ideas, encouraging us that our experimental paradigm elicits rich and creative goal creation.